Haoyu-Gao/Haoyu-Gao.github.io/_pages/about.md

 For more info
 ------
 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->
+## About Me

+I am currently a first-year PhD student at the [University of Melbourne](https://www.unimelb.edu.au/) (started from Feb 2023).
+I am supervised by Dr. [Christoph Treude](https://ctreude.ca/) and Dr. [Mansooreh Zahedi](https://scholar.google.dk/citations?user=-mrcwTwAAAAJ&hl=en).

+My research interest lies in applying both empirical and automated techniques in analysing and improving software documentation contents and activities.

+I have attended several prestigious international conference including ICSE and ESEC/FSE.
+My work has been published in ESEC/FSE'23.